aniketmondal1210/GFG-Chronicles/Difficulty: Easy/Minimize the sum of product/README.md

-# Problem: Minimum Sum of Product of Two Arrays
+# Minimum Sum of Product of Two Arrays

 ## Problem Statement
 You are given two arrays `arr1` and `arr2` of equal size `N`.